 In most instances, Ada County Highway District will be able to assist you with questions regarding streets.
 They may be reached at 208-387-6100.

-There are three water providers in the City of Eagle, each with designated areas of service.
-The City of Eagle Water Department, Eagle Water Company, and Suez Water Company.
+There are two water providers in the City of Eagle, each with designated areas of service.
+The City of Eagle Water Department and Veolia Water Company (FKA SUEZ).
 Your water provider will be determined by your location.
 Please don’t hesitate to contact our office for clarification of who your provider is.

 Phone numbers for each provider are as follows:City of Eagle Water, 208-489-8777Veolia Water Company (FKA SUEZ), 208-362-7304 or 1300